junjayng1508/BBCSAIWinpetition2021Team2_icantfindaname.py/4jun2021_README.md

 # AIWinpetition_Team2_icantfindaname.py
-Steps on How to Run the Code are below
+Note: Steps on How to Run the Code are near the bottom of the page.

 ## How the Code Works
 ### Initialising the variables